tuchandra/sitev2/content/self/reading_list.md

 [Auditing radicalization pathways on YouTube](https://dl.acm.org/doi/abs/10.1145/3351095.3372879) from FAT*

-[A Data-Driven Sketch of the Manosphere](https://arxiv.org/abs/2001.07600) from one of the researchers of the YT radicalization paper

 [Beyond near and long term: something about AI ethics and society](https://arxiv.org/abs/2001.04335) from Import AI

 [Interpeting Interpretability paper](http://www-personal.umich.edu/~harmank/) found from MIT Tech Review [article](https://www.technologyreview.com/s/615110/why-asking-an-ai-to-explain-itself-can-make-things-worse) at CHI 2020